-‘RHOA’ Star Porsha Williams Wows In Tight Versace Vest & High Heels Flaunting Killer Post-Baby Body
+‘RHOA’ Star Porsha Williams Wows In Tight Versace Vest & High Heels, Flaunting Killer Post-Baby Body

 Last night’s Instagram update from Porsha came as a double one.
 Both showed the 38-year-old in what is likely Pilar’s bedroom, with Porsha and fiancé Dennis McKinnley seen near a crib.
 Dennis had his back to the camera in both photos, with him seen rocking a black Versace robe with the Italian brand’s emblem written on the back.
 Porsha, meanwhile, was facing the camera and flaunting her incredible curves in a sexy black ensemble – also from Versace.

 Porsha was looking sensational.
-The mother of one was seen in a skin-tight and thin-strapped Versace vest in black, with a tight pair of leggings also doing wonders for her fit and curvy silhouette.
+The mother of one was seen in a skintight and thin-strapped Versace vest in black, with a tight pair of leggings also doing wonders for her fit and curvy silhouette.
 A pair of high heels elongated the star’s long legs, with fans likely agreeing that Porsha looked sensational from head to toe.

 View this post on Instagram